the second step

-Participants of the Mission Retreat will be staying at one of two locations.
-The male team will be in McLaughlin, staying at St. Bernard's Parish while the female team will stay in Kenel, about 25 miles away, at the Assumption of Mary Church.
-Both locations are equipped with gender specific showers and bathrooms, A/C, and are both very safe and secure facilities.
-Each location will have team members from Evangeletes as well as chaperones at all times.
+Participants of the Mission Retreat will be staying in McLaughlin, staying at St. Bernard's Parish.
+This location is equipped with gender specific showers and bathrooms, A/C, and is a safe and secure facility.
+The location will have team members from Evangeletes as well as chaperones at all times.

 Travel to and from the Reservation and during the trip will take place in our Evangeletes bus.
 The drivers are properly CDL certified through the state of IL and have years of experience in driving to, from, and on the reservation.
 No one will drive longer than 6-hour shifts during the trips up and back.